jbruun/classify-passfail/docs/logistic_regression.md

-Goal for this document is to make exploratory plots and run logistic regression for passing and failing in the (single-layer) PS, CD, and ICS weekly networks.
+Goal for this document is to run logistic regression for passing and failing in the (single-layer) PS, CD, and ICS weekly networks.

 **Update 5/7:** Centrality boxplots finished, ready to update logistic regression results.